 Just like any other system, built environment is characterized by including parts and subsystem between which there are complex relationships.
 Accordingly, in Investigation phase, the system is being broken into its parts.
-Morphologically speaking, these parts for the cities would be Urban Volume, Urban Void, Mobility System, and Urban function.
-After analyzing the mention subsystems individually, the relationship between them is being investigated.
-Hence, the subsystems are being fused with each other one by one.
-Similar to a conceptual chemical reaction, it is needless to say that the result of fusing is more than overlapping the basic layers.
-In this step, six performing attributes of the built environment are being studied.
-They are called Key Categories and are namely: Porosity, Permeability, Proximity, Diversity, Interface, Accessibility, and Effectiveness.
+Morphologically speaking, these parts for the cities would be Urban Volume, Urban Void, Links, and Types of Uses.
+After analyzing the mention subsystems individually, the synergy between them is being investigated.
+Key categories are types of emergence that show how elements come to self-organize or to synchronize their states into forming a new level of organization.
+Emergence is something new that can‘t be described by the description of the parts.
+Emerging properties are the product of the synergies between the parts.
+In IMM Key Categories are namely: Porosity, Permeability, Proximity, Diversity, Interface, Accessibility, and Effectiveness.
 Numerous properties of the urban environment like the physical arrangement of the building blocks, car dependency, connectivity, functional arrangement and the performing manner of the public transportation are being examined here.

 One of the most important goal is this stage is the evaluation of the current energy performance of the CAS.
 Hence 12 Indicators will be used for achieving this result, and then the same indicators will be used in the CAS retrofitting process necessary for the final evaluation of the system performance, after the transformation design process.
 It is important to emphasize that the 12 Indicators are also connected with a series of design principles, named design ordering principles (DOP), tools used to arrange later the structure of the CAS.
 Assumption is the second phase and in this part, the malfunctioning subsystem is identified and takes the role of the transformation catalyst.
 It means that any intervention with the purpose of optimizing the system should start with improving the weaker subsystem, and only through the catalyst, the scope of the transformation is being defined.
 In this way, design principals for any project are locally defined according to its very particular situation.
 The CAS is composed by a hierarchy of multiple levels of organization.
 Considering that at any particular scale, the system is actually a sub-system, the cross-scale effects have a great significance in the dynamics of CAS.
 Meanwhile, the chosen Catalysts plays a tremendous role in the IMM.